ZeccaLehn/FIPSandZIPs/README.md

-Note: Where some state abbreviations, state names, and county names do not match, an NA may signify a zip code boundary which overlaps two distinct
+Note: Where some state abbreviations, state names, and county names do not match, an NA may signify a zip code boundary which overlaps two distinct legal boundaries -- e.g., State, County.